Asymptotic-state prediction for fast flavor transformation in neutron star mergers: Conclusion

 We also extend the box-like model of \cite{Zaizen:2022cik} to treat the FFI in non-axisymmetric neutrino distributions.
 Specifically, based on the pre-instability angular moments we construct a multidimensional distribution for each species, discretize each distribution into 10,000 directions, and apply a prescription to mix flavor at each direction based on the location of the ELN-XLN crossing.

 The main result is that this “Box3D” model is particularly compelling as a subgrid model.
 It compares very favorably to the results of individual quantum kinetics simulations, both in terms of the final states of the angular moments of each species (red dashed line in Fig.~\ref{fig:NSM1}), and indeed the full angular distribution (bottom panel in Fig.~\ref{fig:final_distribs_NSM1}).
-Of the models studied, it most robustly results in small errors for predictions of the final states of unstable distributions (Fig.~\ref{fig:CDF_performance}), correctly predicts exactly zero change for stable distributions, and exactly conserves net lepton number.
+Of the models studied, it most robustly results in small errors for predictions of the final states of unstable distributions (Fig.~\ref{fig:CDF_performance}), correctly predicts exactly zero change for stable distributions, and exactly conserves net lepton number. \footnote{Note that during the refereeing process of this paper, \cite{george2024_3D} presented an alternative generalization of the Power-1/2 scheme that appears more accurate than the Box3D scheme in their non-axisymmetric simulations.}

 However, there are potential limitations to the Box3D model.
 First, it requires reconstructing and discretizing each distribution, and the resolution of the discretization can impact the results, especially if the distribution is highly forward-peaked.
 That is, even if the neutrino distribution is stable, the act of discretizing and re-integrating results in a change to the moments.
 This can be addressed in the case of stable distributions by only modifying neutrino distributions if they are unstable, but there are still resolution-dependent errors in unstable distributions.
 In addition, the model is specific to the FFI, and it is not clear if the model can be extended to more general situations outside of the approximations made in this work.